-When decomposing the work to be done on a large agile project, it can be useful to start with a number of epics to be implemented, with each epic being broken down into a number of features, and each feature being broken down into stories.
+When decomposing the work to be done on a large agile project, it can be useful to start with a number of epics to be implemented, with each epic later being broken down into a number of features, and each feature eventually being broken down into stories.

 With this approach, it may be helpful to distinguish between Architectural epics and Business/Functional epics, with the former laying the foundation upon which the latter will be built.

 Another popular way to think about this is that the Architectural epics extend the runway far enough to allow the Business/Functional epics to proceed without disruption, with the architecture always being done just far enough in advance to prevent the business/functional work from running out of runway.

 The Scaled Agile Framework (SAFe) calls these architectural pieces of work “enablers,” and that’s a good way to think about them: the enablers allow the next chunk of business/functional development to proceed.

 Agile projects try to maximize flexibility by lumping all work to be done into a backlog, with the idea that items can be added, subtracted and reprioritized at will, without any unnecessary constraints on content or sequence of execution.